-- 1. Locate coils L1 and L2.
-Thread a 6-32 screw inside the windings of each coil to check for sizing and spacing.
-If each winding conforms to the 6-32 diameter and thread-pitch, the coil is wound correctly.
-If not, make any needed adjustments.
-Spread the turns so they are exactly 1 wire-width apart. - 2.
-Make a small flag from a scrap of tape and install it on the hex-head tuning wand.
-This will help you count revolutions as you adjust L4. - 3.
-Locate tunable-oscillator coil L4.
-Insert the tuning wand and rotate the slug counter-clockwise so the top surface is perfectly flush with the top of the metal shield can.
-Now, watching the tape flag and counting revolutions, rotate the slug 4 turns clockwise down into the body of the coil. - 4.
-Set your voltmeter range to 10 Volts dc and connect the black (-) lead to a ground point on the PC board.
-Locate pin # 17 on U1 (see the following diagram).
+[] Locate coils L1 and L2.
+Compress each coil so the turns are close together.

+[] Make a small flag from a scrap of tape and install it on the hex-head tuning wand.
+This will help you count revolutions as you adjust L4.

+[] Locate tunable-oscillator coil L4.
+Insert the tuning wand and rotate the slug counterclockwise so the top surface is perfectly flush with the top of the metal shield can.
+Now, watching the tape flag and counting revolutions, rotate the slug 4 turns clockwise down into the body of the coil.

+[] Set your voltmeter range to 10 Volts dc and connect the black (-) lead to a ground point on the PC board.
+Locate pin # 17 on U1 (see below).
 This is the test point for adjusting L5.

-5. Set all front-panel controls on the radio counter clockwise, install a 9-volt battery on the battery snap clip, and apply power via the OFF/ON switch.
+[] Set all front-panel controls on the radio counter clockwise, install a 9-volt battery on the battery snap clip, and apply power via the OFF/ON switch.
 No antenna should be connected during this test.
 With power applied, touch the red (+) voltmeter lead to pin #17.
 Using a small screwdriver, adjust L5 for a reading of 2.3 volts.
 No further adjustment will be required.